Close Menu

 Think of SIPs as planting a money tree.
 You water it monthly (₹500 is enough to start), give it sunlight (time and consistency), and watch it grow into something beautiful (hopefully, not a bonsai).

-Why SIPs Are Perfect for Beginners
+Why SIPs for Beginners Are Perfect

 Let’s say you’re a 24-year-old working in Gurgaon, Mumbai, or Bangalore, trying to manage rent, Swiggy bills, and maybe a Netflix subscription.
 You might think investing is only for rich uncles.
 But here’s the truth: